Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 In this task, you will run the application before including jQuery in order to compare both validation models.

-1. Open **Visual Studio 2012** and open the **FormsLab-Ex7-Begin.sln** solution located in the **Source\Ex7-UnobtrusivejQueryValidation\Begin** folder of this lab.
-Alternatively, you can continue working on your existing solution from the previous exercise.
+1. Open the **Begin** solution located at **Source/Ex7-UnobtrusivejQueryValidation/Begin/** folder.
+Otherwise, you might continue using the **End** solution obtained by completing the previous exercise.

 	1. If you opened the provided **Begin** solution, you will need to download some missing NuGet packages before continue.
-To do this, in the Solution Explorer, right-click the **MvcMusicStore** project **Manage NuGet Packages**.
+To do this, click the **Project** menu and select **Manage NuGet Packages**.

 	1. In the **Manage NuGet Packages** dialog, click **Restore** in order to download missing packages.

 	1. Finally, build the solution by clicking **Build** | **Build Solution**.

+	>**Note:** One of the advantages of using NuGet is that you don't have to ship all the libraries in your project, reducing the project size.
+With NuGet Power Tools, by specifying the package versions in the Packages.config file, you will be able to download all the required libraries the first time you run the project.
+This is why you will have to run these steps after you open an existing solution from this lab.

 1. Press **F5** to run the application.